robotix/2020.robotix.in/_events/bricks.markdown

 * Points will be awarded for correct identification and deposition of the blocks at the end of the run.
 Correct identification: Whether block is useful or waste (according to weight).
 Deposited Objects: Blocks on the correct deposit zone.

+* Participants are not allowed to drag the blocks swhile moving them.

 * While picking and placing any block the robot should not make contact with any other unsegregated blocks kept in the arena.
 There will be a penalty awarded for each contact.
 However you can slightly displace a block while trying to pick it.